Koreans put garlic in everything from soups and stews to side dishes and marinades.

 Koreans also love garlic for its health benefits.

-In a country where maintaining health through diet is highly valued, Koreans eat black garlic (a type of aged garlic) and raw garlic to be healthy!
+In a country where maintaining health through diet is highly valued, Koreans eat every type of garlic possible to be healthy.
+This ranges from raw garlic to black garlic (a type of aged garlic).

-Koreans believe that garlic has antibacterial, anticancer, antimicrobial, anemia-relieving, and low blood pressure-improving effects.
+Koreans also believe that garlic has antibacterial, anticancer, antimicrobial, anemia-relieving, and low blood pressure-improving effects.

 Koreans consume a significant amount of fermented foods, and garlic is often a key ingredient in the fermentation process.